zediogoviana/ethcule-poirot/README.md

 ### Existing
  - [Blockscout](https://blockscout.com/eth/mainnet/graphiql): It's free to use and it already gives us transactions and addresses already organized with a lot of information that we need to build our own network.
    The downside of using it is rate limits from Cloudflare, and a low complexity GraphQL query, that only enables us to query 22 transactions at a time (with the current information we are requesting).
+ - [Dissrup TheGraph NFT sales](https://thegraph.com/hosted-service/subgraph/dissrup-admin/mainnet-v12): We can use any Subgraph present [here](https://thegraph.com/hosted-service/).
+Dissrup is a NFT marketplace, and using TheGraph's API it's possible to inspect NFT Sales.
+This is a proof of concept that the project doesn't need to explore only Ethereum transactions.

 ### How to implement new ones